Skip to content

 # Loop through all agents

-for i_agent, agent_class, agent_additional_params, training_params in enumerate(zip(agent_classes, agent_additional_parameters, training_parameters)):
+for i_agent, (agent_class, agent_additional_params, training_params, agent_initialization_values) in enumerate(zip(agent_classes, agent_additional_parameters, training_parameters, initialization_values)):

 print(f'Agent {i_agent} ({agent_class.__name__}):')